 - (F) Course Name: The DCS course name

-- (G) Course Description: The description as added to the Course
+- (G) Course Description: The description as added to the course

 - (H) Subject